Skip to main content

 Manager of Community and Fellowship

-Tsige Tafesse (she/they) is a technologist, artist, and art worker.
-She is currently serving as the Program Manager at Processing Foundation where she oversees the annual Processing Foundation Fellowship program as well as fundraising, grants, public programs, organizational support, and special projects.
-They are also currently a curatorial fellow at The Kitchen NYC, a part of the Studio Museum of Harlem’s Arts Leadership Praxis program, and a member of NEW INC Art & Code Year 10 cohort.
-Tsige has previously worked in numerous institutions including New Museum, The Africa Center, The New School, School for Poetic Computation, and TED.
-She has spoken at a variety of Art & Tech spaces as well as scholarly institutions including Princeton University, Creative Time, MoMa, Eyeo Festival, Art Basel, The Studio Museum of Harlem, University of Washington, NYU, Vera List Center, Afrotectopia, MoMA PS1, etc and has lead public programs/curitorially consulted at Museum of Contemporary Art, Brooklyn Museum, Data & Society, Seattle Art Museum, Queens Museum, Allied Media Conference, Rubin Museum, The Metropolitan Museum of Art and others.
-She previously served on the board of directors for Young Women Empowered (Y-WE) as well as on the organizational committee for Open Source Arts Contributor Conference (OSACC).
-She was also published by Pioneer Works in 'Software for Artists Book: Building Better Realities'.
-Throughout her career she has been appointed to Ford Foundation Art & Technology 2021–22 New Media Leadersh cohort, formerly an artist in residence at EYEBEAM as well as Brooklyn Community Foundation, and NYU Tandon.
-As a co-founder and organizer of collective project BUFU, she has worked across different sectors creating large scale social practice community projects around the world from 2015-2020.
-Tsige attended The New School where she received a BFA and was awarded the Dean’s Merit Scholarship.
-She has additionally been recognized in the press as one of the ‘22 People Who Show Us Where Culture is Going’ by Fader Magazine, named one of ID Magazine’s ‘Female Curators to Watch in NY’, named 'Future Visionary' by Cult Classic Magazine, named as 'Black Voices in the Arts' to support by Artsy, featured in Fader’s 'How Some Smart People Are Planning To Fix This Mess Our Country is in', featured in New York Times Magazine 'The Love Language of Image Making', and honored as a Yerba Buena Center for the Arts 100 for “innovators whose work steadfastly through art and activism to provoke, inspire, ground, heal, and bring us together when we need it most.”
+Tsige Tafesse (she/they) is a technologist, artist, and art worker currently pursuing a Master’s degree in Curating Cultures at the University of London, SOAS.
+They were a curatorial fellow at The Kitchen NYC, part of the Studio Museum of Harlem’s Arts Leadership Praxis program, and a member of NEW INC Art & Code Year 10 cohort.
+She has worked with institutions including New Museum, The Africa Center, The New School, School for Poetic Computation, and TED.
+They have spoken at spaces such as Princeton University, Creative Time, MoMa, Art Basel, The Studio Museum of Harlem, University of Washington, NYU, Vera List Center, Afrotectopia, MoMA PS1, and others, and led programs or consulted at Brooklyn Museum, Seattle Art Museum, Queens Museum, Allied Media Conference, Rubin Museum, and The Metropolitan Museum of Art.
+They served on the board for Young Women Empowered (Y-WE) and the committee for Open Source Arts Contributor Conference (OSACC).
+They were published in Software for Artists Book: Building Better Realities (Pioneer Works).
+Tsige has been a Ford Foundation Art & Technology 2021–22 New Media Leadership cohort member and an artist in residence at EYEBEAM, Brooklyn Community Foundation, and NYU Tandon.
+As a co-founder of BUFU, they led large-scale community projects globally from 2015–2020.
+Tsige received a BFA from The New School with a Dean’s Merit Scholarship.
+Press features include Fader Magazine’s '22 People Who Show Us Where Culture is Going,' ID Magazine’s 'Female Curators to Watch in NY,' and Cult Classic Magazine’s “Future Visionary.”
+They were honored as a Yerba Buena Center for the Arts 100 for “innovators whose work through art and activism provoke, inspire, ground, heal, and bring us together."

 Program and Communications Coordinator